SinnottTM/codeclan_w15_final_project_rw/README.md

 # Brief - App for supporting travel for individuals with disabilities

-Build an app to assist an individual with a non-specific disability to travel around Edinburgh city.
+Build an app to assist an individual with a non-specific disability to travel on public transport

 -----------------------------------------------------------------------------